jailctf/pyjailbreaker/jailbreak/gadgets/README.md

     versions=[10, 11, 12],                  # see above
-    pickle=[pickle.REDUCE, ...],            # a list of pickle ops to be banned provided=["<gadget name>", ...],        # list of gadgets that is already provided, including any names of builtins already provided.
+    pickle=[pickle.REDUCE, ...],            # a list of pickle ops to be banned provided=["<gadget name>", ...],        # list of gadgets that is already provided, including any names of builtins already provided. inline=False                            # boolean for whether the returned gadget chain should be inlined (for direct use as a payload) or not (for readability) (default: false)
 )

 #returns a string object representing the code generated, or throws an error with the closest string object (closest == least restriction violations)